gitKrystan/2025-emberfest/slides.md

 We have a `shared-data` package that contains all of our WarpDrive configuration, logic, and utilities.

-Today I will be presenting the emberjs app, but you could just as easily build a React or Vue app that shares this same data layer.
+Today I will be presenting the ember app, but you could just as easily build a React or Vue app that shares this same data layer.

 Even our `api` implementation, written in node, uses types imported from the shared data layer.
 -->